AleziaKurdis/localAiNPC/README.md

 ## Conclusion

-The **Optional Local AI Non-Player Character system** provides a balanced alternative to centralized AI NPC architectures.
+The **Optional AI Non-Player Character system** provides a balanced alternative to centralized AI NPC architectures.
 It embraces a simple principle:

-> AI-driven characters should be optional, local, and user-controlled.
+> AI-driven characters should be optional, local api to local or cloud AI model, and user-controlled.

 By combining lightweight in-world entities with optional local inference (such as Ollama or OpenAI-compatible APIs), this approach enables rich, immersive NPC ecosystems while respecting privacy, reducing costs, and maximizing accessibility.